We study the perceptual and motor development of infants in their first year of life

 - how infants learn to control their bodies, their movements, and actions to interact successfully with the world;

-- how they use perceptual information (vision, proprioception, and/or touch)
+- how infants use perceptual information (vision, proprioception, and/or touch)

 to plan and organize their actions on the world;

-- how the emergence of fundamental skills such as reaching, sitting, crawling, and walking in the 1st year of life can reorganize existing patterns of action.
-Indeed, each new skill can provide new means to achieve new goals and will allow the child to interact in new ways with the world.
+- how the emergence of fundamental skills such as reaching, sitting, crawling, and walking reorganizes existing patterns of action.
+Indeed, each new skill provides new means to achieve new goals allowing the child to interact in new ways with the world.